 The panel considers the Domain-Specific Framework of Reference to be an appropriate description of the mathematics discipline and of the standards and requirements graduates of both bachelor and master programmes have to meet.
 The panel welcomes the efforts of the joint Mathematics programmes in the Netherlands to have drafted this Framework.
+The panel finds it, however, important to specify the societal specialisations more clearly in the Framework.
 The objectives and intended learning outcomes of this programme meet the Framework and, therefore, correspond to international standards set for the discipline.